RAY BAUM's Act Compliance

 additional information such as room number, floor number, or similar information necessary to adequately identify the location of the calling party.

 NEC as a manufacturer of MLTS products has the responsibility to ensure all new NEC platform shipments are capable of providing dispatchable location data.
-NEC has
+NEC has committed to

 In order to provide dispatchable location information, the current NEC platforms noted in the table below may be upgraded to the latest software version made available as